Play is the child’s language and toys are the child’s words!

 -Develop respect and acceptance of self and others.

 -Learn to experience and express emotion.

 -Cultivate empathy and respect for thoughts and feelings of others.

 For more information, visit the Association for Play Therapy at http://www.a4pt.org/

-For older children who prefer traditional talk therapy, individual therapy services are also offered.
+For older children, preadolescents/adolescents, and adults who prefer traditional talk therapy, individual therapy services are also offered.
 Adolescents today are faced with many issues that can lead to feeling alone, confused, and overwhelmed.
 When an adolescent is faced with these challenges without appropriate methods of self-expression, emotional regulation, or coping skills, problematic behaviors and poor choices can occur.
 Sometimes teens need a safe and confidential space to process their feelings, emotions, as well as learning skills of self-awareness, emotional regulation, and coping.
-Zola Counseling can offer support for adolescents and teens up to age 13.
-With teens, I incorporate art therapy, interactive exercises, and traditional talk therapy.
+Zola Counseling can offer support for adolescents and teens, as well as adults up to age 35.
+With teens, our therapists incorporate art interventions, interactive exercises, and traditional talk therapy.

 Issues related to eating disorders, violent behaviors, sexual acting out, or substance abuse may need more significant intervention and referral to more specialized treatment.

 A 10 week parenting group that follows the CPRT (Child Parent Relationship Training) curriculum is offered.
 Contact us at 980-428-6195 or email@example.com to find out when the next group is being offered.